 of every tree in the garden?"
 The woman answered, "We may eat fruit from

 any tree in the garden, but not of the tree in the midst.
 For God said you

 shall not eat of the tree, or touch it, lest you shall die."
 The serpent

-you eat of it, you will be as gods, knowing good and evil."
-The woman
+eat of it, you will be as gods, knowing good and evil."
+The woman then

-then looked at the fruit, seeing it was good, did eat of it, and gave some
+looked at the fruit, seeing it was good, did eat of it, and gave some to

 As the reader quickly realizes there was no death, the people did not die, but there was a transformation.
 Before this incident the couple is described as being in the garden, being naked and not ashamed, and they were both naked, the man and his wife, and were not ashamed (Genesis 2:25); afterwards they knew they were naked and hid.
 And the eyes of them both were opened, and they knew that they were naked (3:7).
 The questions to be asked here are what sort of a transformation occurred and what caused it.

-later.
-Intelligence is indicated by their becoming aware of their nakedness;
+described later.
+Intelligence is indicated by their becoming aware of